 - Shoulder Height: 50–70 cm (20–28 inches).

-Males are not only larger but also more muscular, with broader heads and thicker necks, which helps them compete for territory and mates.
-Females, on the other hand, tend to be more agile and slender, aiding them in raising cubs and hunting efficiently.
+Males are not only larger but also more muscular than females, with broader heads and thicker necks, which helps them compete for territory and mates.
+Females, on the other hand, tend to be more agile and slender.

 Learn how to tell the difference between a jaguar and leopard.